kanchibhu/dig_assignment/README.md

 #Setup

-Clone/Download the zipped folder of the repository on your local machine.
+Clone/Download the dig_assignemnt zipped folder of the repository on your local machine.
 Double click the index.html to run the example.